The Critical Role of Aerodynamics: Insights from the NASA-BeVERLI Hill Experiment

 where:

-• aa is the speed of sound in the fluid,
+• aa: speed of sound in the fluid

 Spectral analysis